 The barbiturate addiction treatment process typically starts with a medical detox.
 This medically monitored process involves around-the-clock care to ensure all traces of barbiturates and other drugs and toxins are safely removed from the system.
 During this process, clients are kept safe and comfortable as they are given medicines and other care to ease withdrawal symptoms and make them manageable.
 Medical professionals may use a tapering method to wean clients slowly off barbiturates.

 Detox is the first step in drug rehabilitation treatment.
-However, this process alone is not enough to stop someone from abusing barbiturates again.
-Continued care is necessary to help prevent relapse.
+This process alone is not enough to stop someone from abusing barbiturates again.

 Once the detox process has been completed and an evaluation has taken place, clients are presented with options for a treatment program.
 These options include residential treatment, intensive outpatient treatment, and partial hospitalization programs.
 In all of these programs, recovering barbiturate users can address their addiction and begin to heal on all levels—mentally, physically, emotionally, and perhaps spiritually.
 These treatment programs can be tailored to an individual’s needs and preferences.